adobe-apiplatform/api-gateway-aws/README.md

 Requests to AWS Services must supply valid credentials and this library provides a few credentials providers for signing AWS Requests.
 `aws_credentials` config option specifies which provider to use.

-If no `aws_credentials` is provided then the library will try to guess one:
+If no `aws_credentials` is provided then the library will try to find one using the following order:

-* if `aws_access_key` and `aws_secret_key` are provided then Basic Credentials Provider is used.
+1. if `aws_access_key` and `aws_secret_key` are provided then Basic Credentials Provider is used.
-* Otherwise the IAM Credentials Provider is used.
+2. Otherwise the IAM Credentials Provider is used.

 >INFO: This library supports the latest AWS V4 signature which means you can use any of the latest AWS APIs without any problem.